-The DOE final guidance applies to DOE’s Battery Materials Processing and Manufacturing grant program authorized by section 40207 of BIL and the IRA 30D Clean Vehicle tax credit, which impose limits when an entity’s battery supply chain includes foreign entities of concern.
+The DOE final guidance applies to DOE’s Battery Materials Processing and Manufacturing grant program authorized by section 40207 of IIJA, that impose limits when an entity’s battery supply chain includes foreign entities of concern.
 The BIL provides that, among other criteria, a foreign entity is defined as a “foreign entity of concern” if it is “owned by, controlled by, or subject to the jurisdiction or direction of a government of a foreign country that is a covered nation.”
-Covered nations are defined as China, Russia, Iran, and North Korea.
+Covered nations are defined as Peoples Republic of China, Russia, Iran, and North Korea.

 The final interpretive guidance clarifies the definition of the term “foreign entity of concern” by providing interpretations of the following key terms: